-Close to the sea, see Carnac’s prehistoric standing stones.
+From your campsite in Brittany you can either stay close to the sea, and see Carnac’s prehistoric standing stones.
 Or go east to the Gulf of Morbihan, an inland sea scattered with tiny islands offering spectacular scenery.
 Soft sandy beaches and calm waters, from Carnac to La Baule, await your pleasure, whilst inland Brittany’s lush interior reveals vivacious towns, peaceful hamlets, spectacular heathlands, ancient forests and imposing châteaux.

 Holidays in Brittany

 At a Glance